AujreliaLyon/Finding-The-Hate/README.md

 ### AGNAME Overflow
  - in 361770 out of 504360 rows, a portion of the AGNAME column was shifted into the neighboring CFIPS column, pushing all columns after it to the right.
  - Fortunately AGNAME is a text column and CFIPS is numeric which made it easily detectable.
 -  code was created to check if the contents of a CFIPS cell could be converted to int data; if not it was assumed to be text and belong to the AGNAME column.
-The erroneous contents were appended to the AGNAME column with a seperating ",", and the cells to the right of CFIPS1 were shifted left by one cell, or area/city population with the general purpose function "EDA_File_Collation.shift_cell_contents"
+The erroneous contents were appended to the AGNAME column with a seperating ",", and the cells to the right of CFIPS1 were shifted left by one cell, or area/city population with the general purpose function "001_EDA_File_Collation.shift_cell_contents"

 ### Translating FBI bias code to english description
 - "./NACJD/Hate Crime Type by Code.csv" contains the code/description information.
 Basically this was a relational data merge.